brettcannon/python-launcher/README.md

     - Acts as a heavyweight "symlink" to the Python executable for the virtual environment
     - Speeds up environment creation by not having to copy over entire Python installation (e.g. `.pyd` files)
 1. Provide a `pylauncher` package (it will make the pipenv developers happy 😃)
+1. Use `OsString`/`OsStr` everywhere (versus now which is wherever it's easy w/ `path::Path`)?
+   - Widest compatibility for people where they have undecodable paths (which is hopefully a very small minority)
+   - Massive pain to make work (e.g. cannot easily convert to a `CString`)

 ## Polish
 1. Provide an error message when no Python executable is found (and be helpful based on requested version)